makerdao/community/governance/polls/Investigate Implementation of an Antalpha Institutional Vault - May 23, 2022.md

 ---
-title: Inclusion Poll - Implementation of an Antalpha Institutional Vault - May 23, 2022
+title: Investigate Implementation of an Antalpha Institutional Vault - May 23, 2022
 summary: Signal your support or opposition to prioritizing the onboarding of an Antalpha Institutional Vault
 discussion_link: https://forum.makerdao.com/t/signal-request-antalpha-institutional-vault/15030
 vote_type: Plurality Voting